Delia-1/playlist-manager/README.md

 Updated PlaylistCompo to handle new data structure.

-  📜 License
-This project is licensed under the MIT License.

 🤝 Contributing
 Feel free to contribute by submitting pull requests or opening issues!

-🚀 Enjoy the music! 🎶
+🚀Thank your for your interest!
+Enjoy the music! 🎶